redsanket/spark/external/storm/guide/registry_service_api/index.rst

 Bypassing the Registry
 ----------------------

-If you are doing simple integration tests on a single node cluster, it can be a pain to use the registry service.
+If you are doing simple integration tests on a single node cluster, it can be cumbersome to use the Registry Service.
 If you configure the registry URL to be ``null`` or an empty string, it will disable all calls to the registry server.
-Be careful when doing this though, as it can be a real pain in production to think it is working, but really it is not talking to the registry at all.
-If you do this be sure to set it up to use HTTP, and not HTTPS, because the spout will try to pull the private key out of the registry service and fail.
+Be careful when doing this though, as it can be difficult in production to think it is working, but really it is not talking to the registry at all.
+If you do this be sure to set it up to use HTTP, and not HTTPS, because the spout will try to pull the private key out of the Registry Service and fail.

 Passing a SSL Certificate to cURL
 ---------------------------------

-To get the SSL cert to pass to cURL, you can either use the option ``-k`` to let it accept any type of certficate, or you can obtain the certificate from the Registry Service by calling ``curl -Ss http://<registry>:<port>/registry/v1/virtualHost/<virtualHostName>/SelfSignedSSL.cert > my.cert``.
+To get the SSL cert to pass to cURL, you can either use the option ``-k`` to let it accept any type of certificate, or you can obtain the certificate from the Registry Service by calling ``curl -Ss http://<registry>:<port>/registry/v1/virtualHost/<virtualHostName>/SelfSignedSSL.cert > my.cert``.
 And then you can use the ``-E`` option to tell cURL to accept the certificate.